rahulsalinskee/hello-world/src/Router/ReactRouter/CurrentProjectRouting/ReduxRouting.md

 - There are in total 2 URLs (path) are used to navigate.
     A. 'redux-tool-kit-page': Lets name is as P1
-    B. 'redux-tool-kit-todo-app': Lets name it as P2
+    B. 'redux-tool-kit-product-dashboard': Lets name it as P2

 - Where these P1 and P2 paths are being used:
     - P1: